thinkinglabs/thinkinglabs.github.io/_posts/2024-11-01-continuous-integration-where-to-start.md

 On top of that, a Version Control System is not merely about versioning source code.
 It is a communication tool for communicating code amongst team members.
 It helps in reaching a [Shared Understanding](https://en.wikipedia.org/wiki/Extreme_programming_practices#Shared_understanding) and achieving a [Collective Ownership](http://www.extremeprogramming.org/rules/collective.html) about the codebase.
 Two key [eXtreme Programming](http://www.extremeprogramming.org/) principles that enable communication and collaboration inside the team.
 Inevitably, this instils superior quality and higher delivery throughput as well as better team morale.

-Lastly, by everything, we verily mean everything, i.e. without doubt production code, but also test code, as well as application and system configuration, together with database schema migrations, infrastructure code, but also [architectural decision records](https://www.cognitect.com/blog/2011/11/15/documenting-architecture-decisions) and [runbooks](https://www.pagerduty.com/resources/learn/what-is-a-runbook/).
+Lastly, by everything, we admittedly mean everything, i.e. without doubt production code, but also test code, as well as application and system configuration, together with database schema migrations, infrastructure code, but also [architectural decision records](https://www.cognitect.com/blog/2011/11/15/documenting-architecture-decisions) and [runbooks](https://www.pagerduty.com/resources/learn/what-is-a-runbook/).
 When an engineer clones a version control repository they should find everything to build, test, deploy, release, run and operate the IT system.

 To perform on-demand production releases anytime we have to have always-working software.
 This means we have to *Agree as a Team to Never Break the Build*.
 Therefore, every team member must [*Run a Local Build*]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-12-run-a-local-build) and only commit and push to a remote [*Mainline*](#mainline) [on green]({% post_url 2022-09-25-the-practices-that-make-continuous-integration-coding %}#practice-7-commit-only-on-green).

 We effectively integrate remote changes produced by the rest of the team with our local changes.
 We try to detect possible integration conflicts early.
 Not doing so defers this detection to the [*Commit Build*](#commit-build) which might introduce a broken build and violate *Agree As a Team to Never Break The Build*.

+Integrating locally is one-half of the integration.
+Rebasing *Mainline* onto a branch when practising [Feature Branches](https://martinfowler.com/bliki/FeatureBranch.html) is equally one-half of the integration.
+That is appropriate, but not enough.
+We only have a *Semi-Integration*.
+To complete the other half, we must push our local changes to the remote *Mainline*.
+We integrate our changes with all the other existing changes on *Mainline*.
+As such, we realise a *Full Integration*.
+This way, we communicate our changes with the rest of the team to allow the team to adapt to our changes.
+To keep this communication fluid, each team member has to [*Push Every Day*]({% post_url 2024-09-16-the-practices-that-make-continuous-integration-push-every-day %}), leading to multiple integrations per day for the whole team.

 To *Run a Local build*, we ought to [*Automate the Build*]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-11-automate-the-build).
 This is *not* about having a centralised build server.
 Having a centralised build server is helpful, but not essential to reach Continuous Integration.
 Too often teams claim they apply Continuous Integration because they have GitHub Actions, GitLab CI or Jenkins in place.
-Oftentimes, they do not.
+Regularly, they do not.

 Lastly, [*Make all Changes in Small Increments*]({% post_url 2022-09-25-the-practices-that-make-continuous-integration-coding%}#practice-5-make-all-changes-in-small-increments).
 From my humble experience, that seems to be the toughest practice to adopt.
 But together with *Agree as a Team to Never Break the Build* it is the most crucial practice to embrace.